mohamedrachid8892/Flixster/README.md

 I had trouble using Glide to make the corners of the images round.
 It was placing a lot of padding between images instead of making the corners round.

+Also, I changed the minimum rating requirement to auto-play a video to 7.5 in order to demonstrate functionality.
+All movies currently being shown have more than a 5 average rating.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing
 - [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Android